By SoDak

 William Prince, Earthly Days (2018), Reliever (2020), and Stand in the Joy (2023).

 Five-Inch Taint told me about William Prince.
 This Manitoban singer-songwriter has a strong voice that is comforting.
 The songs are slow and contemplative.
 I love driving down an old country road listening to his songs.
-Check out “Only Things We Need.”
+Check out “Only Thing We Need.”

 Riverside, Id.Entity (2023).